radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 The last expression is referred to as the Leibniz expansion of the determinant and is often taken as the definition of the determinant.

+# Elementary proofs of the fundamental fact

+There are a number of different popular elementary proofs of the fundamental fact in the literature.
+We present a few of them in this chapter.
+They are not hard proofs.
+However, they are not very natural and have the unfortunate appearance of being rather technical and not very illuminating.
+That is not to say they aren't valid proofs: they're completely valid.
+However, later I will present what I think is a better and a more natural proof, which is the main motivating reason behind the article.

+## Proofs using counting orbits

+Permutations decompose the set $[n]$ into **orbits**.
+An orbit is just